-The Admission Committees sole aim is to create a diverse classroom of impressive and accomplished people.
+The Admission Committees’ sole aim is to create a diverse classroom of impressive and accomplished people.

 And the GMAT is but one data point (a significant one at that) considered in the holistic process of evaluation.
-Each part of your application serves as a puzzle which fits together to create a complete picture of you as a candidate.
+Each part of your application serves as a puzzle that fits together to create a complete picture of you as a candidate.
 And while an outstanding GMAT score serves as compelling evidence of your academic prowess and commitment to business school, there are a few other ways in which you can distinguish yourself as a candidate to an MBA program.
 Some of them are:

 - Creating an impressive resume